 Many people fret about low voter-turnout.
 Personally, I think that's a good thing.
 If a person is too lazy to vote, he's also likely too lazy to have an informed opinion.
 Some propose some sort of incentive to vote such as a lottery as proposed in Arizona a while back.
 I think that's a bad thing.
 Again, if a person needs to be bribed to vote, he's likely too lazy to have an informed opinion.
 Inducing people to vote for the purpose of entering a lottery is contrary to the civic rights, privileges and duties inherent in our citizenship.

-Let each citizen remember at the moment he is offering his vote that he is not making a present or a compliment to please an individual -- or at least that he ought not so to do; but that he is executing one of the most solemn trusts in human society for which he is accountable to God and his country. — Samuel AdamsI honestly don't care if a well-informed voter makes a carefully reasoned vote that is contrary to mine--we need everybody's good ideas to make democracy in our republic work best.
+Now, more than ever before, the people are responsible for the character of their Congress.
+If the people be ignorant, reckless, and corrupt, it is because the people tolerate ignorance, recklessness, and corruption.
+If it be intelligent, brave, and pure, it is because the people demand those high qualities to represent them in the national legislature. — James A GarfieldI honestly don't care if a well-informed voter makes a carefully reasoned vote that is contrary to mine--we need everybody's good ideas to make democracy work best.
 But those who don't know or understand the issues or the consequences of a candidate's agenda really need to stay home on election day for the good of the country.

 Judeo-Christian Voter Guide